 Telephone: 2329-7070

-Franchising The country has experienced the introduction of many world known franchises and has begun creating and developing local capital franchises that now have presence in the U.S., Europe, South America, and Asia.
-This trend has enhanced the confidence of potential investors or franchisees interested in Guatemala.
-According to the Guatemalan Franchise Association (AGF), fast food is the most popular subsector with 43% market share; followed by services with 33%, retail 11%, clothing 6%, and “other” 7%.
+The country has experienced the introduction of many well known franchises and has begun creating and developing local capital franchises that now have presence in the U.S., Europe, South America, and Asia.
+This trend has enhanced the confidence of potential investors or franchisees interested in Guatemala, causing 52% of companies that carry out their operations through franchises to spend more than 10 years in the Guatemalan market.
+According to Francorp, fast food is the most popular subsector with 35% market share; followed by full-service restaurants with 30%, services with 20%, retail 10%, and “other” 5%.

 According to “Federación Iberoamericana de Franquicias” (FIAF), Guatemala is the largest franchise market in Central America, with over 300 franchise brands and 3,500 sales locations, which provide more than 25,000 direct jobs.
 Guatemala is also the fifth largest Latin American market for franchises - 80% of the franchises operated in Guatemala are of foreign origin, and 20% of local origin.
 FIAF estimates that 45% of the foreign franchises are from the United States, and the rest from Mexico, Spain, Brazil, Colombia, and others.

 Local franchise companies operate mainly in the fields of fast food restaurants, bakeries, ice cream shops, automobile services and supplies, gas stations, advertising signs, hotels, beauty clinics, gifts, and toy shops.

 There is a high concentration of franchise retailers in Guatemala City as it is the most populated city in the country with approximately 4 million people.
 Other cities like Quetzaltenango, Antigua, Huehuetenango, Cobán, and Escuintla have also shown growth in franchising.